justinrgarrard/world-of-naevis.net/docs/more/city_items/sentient_weapons.md

 >
 > Ampere is a sentient, chaotic neutral rapier with an Intelligence of 6, a Wisdom of 10, and a Charisma of 14.
 It can see and hear out to a range of 60 feet.
 The sword can communicate telepathically through images and emotions.
 It expresses satisfaction when it is the object of attention, and is frustrated by subtlety.
 >
 > Attacks with this weapon deal +1 lightning damage.
-The sword (not the wielder) can become magnetized at-will, requiring up to 200 lbs of force to move.
+The sword (not the wielder) can become magnetized at-will, requiring up to 600 lbs of force to move when touching metal.
 Placing the sword in water causes the water to become electrified, dealing 1d4 lighting damage to those exposed.

 {: .mundane-item}
 > **Fall**